jlevy/leximetry/README.md

 ## Scope

 This document is a draft of a few general but practical *qualitative metrics* for assessing prose.
-The goal is to make traditionally implicit, manual assessments of written works more reproducible with the use of LLMs.
+The goal is to make relatively nuanced but reproducible and easy-to-understand assessments of written works with the use of LLMs.

 This short paper gives background, scores, and a rubric.
+This is a draft that is likely to evolve.

 It is written in a way that it can be used by an LLM or a human.
 The [`leximetry`](https://github.com/jlevy/leximetry) command-line tool uses the metrics